 After 60 minutes, we began entering the port of Piraeus.
 At the same time, the FLYING DOLPHIN ATHINA was following us, after she had returned from Agistri and Aegina.

-The FLYING DOLPHIN ATHINA entering the port of Piraeus.
+The FLYING DOLPHIN ATHINA seen entering the port of Piraeus.

 The hydrofoil FLYING DOLPHIN ATHINA having just entered the port of Piraeus.